Ir al contenido principal

 Nahan

 Ready for the big day?
-These are the ceremonies which solemnise a Parsi wedding ceremony:
+These are the ceremonies which solemnise a Parsi wedding:

 Achu Michu